NavyaAvik/Plastic-Detection-in-the-Surrounding-using-Machine-Learning-/README.md

 ├── requirements.txt
 ├── sample_images/
 └── README.md
-📌Note
-Ensure the model weights and COCO dataset mappings are set correctly in the code.

-Gradio UI runs in the browser on localhost.

 📬Contact
 For any queries or contributions, feel free to open an issue or pull request.